Becoming Chinese vs Chinamaxxing

 If you collapse the two phrases together, you lose an important difference between recognition and performance.

-Becoming Chinese is still imperfect, but it usually describes a person trying to understand why certain habits feel meaningful.
+Becoming Chinese is still imperfect — the phrase implies a level of cultural ownership that is worth being careful about — but it usually describes a person trying to understand why certain habits feel meaningful.
 Chinamaxxing more often describes the internet spectacle that forms around those same habits once they become trend language.

-If everything gets written through the Chinamaxxing lens, Chinese everyday wellness starts sounding like one more meme package.
-If everything stays only at the Becoming Chinese level, you can miss the fact that the conversation has gotten louder, stranger, and more self-aware.
+If everything gets written through the Chinamaxxing lens, Chinese everyday wellness starts sounding like one more meme package to consume and discard.
+If everything stays only at the Becoming Chinese level, you can miss the fact that the conversation has gotten louder, stranger, and more self-aware than any single thoughtful practitioner planned for.

 The healthiest editorial position is to understand both and flatten neither.

-• what those habits mean inside Chinese daily life
+- what those habits mean inside Chinese daily life and within TCM logic

 That is much closer to the Becoming Chinese mood than to the swagger of Chinamaxxing.